sentrid/ps-rust-actix-api/README.md

 # Rust Web APIs using Actix Course <!-- omit in toc -->
 ## Overview
-This repository contains the example project for the Pluralsight course XYZ
+This repository contains the example project for the Pluralsight course "Building REST API's in Rust 2021 with Actix Web"

 ### Repository Branches
 Branch|Description